Tpw429/Covid-19_Regression_Analysis/README.md

 ## Machine Learning Model

-We chose to perform Regression Analysis so that we can see how Vaccination Rates are either positively or negatively correlated with things like GDP, HDI, and Population.
-This would allow us to easily visualize this relationship and also give us an idea of how strongly they’re having an impact on Vaccinations within different countries.

-For our Regression Analysis, there wasn’t a need to split the data for training and testing sets.
-However, we did split the data into our independent and dependent variables to see how one features affects or how correlated it is with the other.
-Vaccination Rates was chosen as our dependent feature or data set, and GDP, HDI, and Population were chosen as our main independent features to see how they each affected Vaccination Rates.
+We are trying to find the relationship between two or more continuous variables.
+In our case, how does GDP, HDI, and Population have an impact on Covid Vaccination Rates and Infection Rates.

+We chose a supervised machine learning model because our data has labels (this is GDP, HDI, Population) and it’s learning based on those input values what the output of Covid Vaccination Rate and Infection Rate might be.

+Regression analysis is a reliable method of identifying which variables have an impact on our topic of interest and gives us the ability to easily visualize that relationship with scatter plots and a best fit line.

+This model allows us to confidently determine which of these factors (GDP, HDI, Population) had the biggest impact, or had the largest influence on our dependent variables (Covid Vaccination Rates and Infection Rates).

-For the Vaccination Data, we started by joining this Vaccination table with the GDP table on “country_name”.
+For the Vaccination Data, we started by joining the Vaccination table with the GDP table on “country_name”.
 There were multiple months of dates, but we only needed one to perform the regression analysis.
 So we filtered to get the date that gave us the most countries tied to it with the least amount of null values across the features.
 Then we wanted to select the feature that gave us an idea at the rate countries were getting vaccinated, so we took “total_vaccination_per_hundred” and regressed it against other features such as GDP, HDI, Life Expectancy at Birth, and Population.
 We scaled the data, but found it wasn’t necessary for our regressions to take place or didn't add noticable optimization.

 Limitations with this model would be around outliers having a huge effect that that skews our findings.
 As well, we’re only comparing two variables against each other at a time.
 So this gives us of an idea of the relationship between the two but it’s not a complete picture of the relationship and what else might be impacting it.